-2. We’ve been missing a #2 for a while now (see comments below), but now we have one brought to you by Brian Ferber.
-Pre-Event Curation of Content: curation of tangible content leading up to and/or during the event for event attendees to take away from the event (this could be videos, photos, t-shirts or just about anything.)
+Curation of tangible content leading up to and/or during the event for event attendees to take away from the event (this could be videos, photos, t-shirts or just about anything.)
 Done right (not SWAG,) this can add to the buzz leading up to the event, tap new audiences for attendees and keep the event property top of mind to departing attendees.
 Content is about capturing great memories!

-5. Event-related videos: Create simple video interviews of the speakers and post them here.
+Create simple video interviews of the speakers and post them here.
 These can be produced quickly using Google Hangouts or Skype.
 It’s easier than you think and very effective later on.
 If you ask nicely, maybe the speakers will make a little video for you, like Jay Acunzo, founder of Unthinkable, did for us for Content Jam.

 If you have a list, email marketing may be your best channel.
 If you don’t, you may ask partners, speakers, or friends to mention the event in their emails (see “Affiliate Partners” below).
 Regardless of the list, use these event email marketing guidelines:

-7. Subject line: Subject lines that inspire awe, anger, or anxiety lead to higher open rates.
-Studies have shown (slide 20) that subject lines with lukewarm emotional content are less likely to be opened.
-Try a subject line such as “10 things you miss if you aren’t at this event”
+Subject lines that inspire awe, anger, or anxiety lead to higher open rates.
+Studies have shown that subject lines with lukewarm emotional content are less likely to be opened.
+Try a subject line such as “10 things you miss if you aren’t at this event.”

-10. Social proof: If you have positive feedback from previous events or credentials for the speakers, use them as a quotes in your emails.
+If you have positive feedback from previous events or credentials for the speakers, use them as quotes in your emails and on the website.